 ISO 14971:2019 Medical Devices – Application of Risk Management to medical devices

 ISO 15223-1:2021 Medical devices – Symbols to be used with information to be supplied by the manufacturer – Part 1: General requirements

 IEC 60601-2-83 Medical electrical equipment – Part 2-83: Particular requirements for the basic safety and essential performance of home light therapy equipment

 IEC 60601-1 Medical electrical equipment – Part 1: General requirements for basic safety and essential performance

 The European Commission also has Harmonized Standards, developed by European Standards Organization CEN, CENELEC, or ETSI, per the international standards.
-It provides a list of the applicable harmonized standards for enhanced product safety and quality.

 In the USA, the US Food and Drug Administration (FDA) has a Code of Federal Regulations (CFR) and Guidance.